Rahul7z/Amazon-Project/README.md

 IAM and KMS were employed to enforce access control and data encryption.
 Sensitive data was protected using KMS encryption both at rest and in transit.
 AWS Glue handled data governance, ensuring data quality and compliance with pre-defined policies.
 6. Data Monitoring
-AWS CloudWatch provided real-time monitoring of resource usage and costs.
+AWS CloudWatch provides real-time monitoring of resource usage and costs.
 CloudTrail tracked API activities, logging data access and changes to ensure full transparency.
 ## Key Features
 ### Data Security: